 The right time to invest

 Whilst there is clearly value to be found in regional city centre markets, is it the right time to expand a portfolio with new investments?
-A feature of the buy to let market in recent months has been a reluctance form some to invest before the Brexit situation has been finalised.
+A feature of the buy to let market in recent months has been a reluctance from some to invest before the Brexit situation has been finalised.
 To an extent, this is understandable.
 However, demand from renters remains stable and is unlikely to shrink in the near future.

-The truth is that majority of tenants enjoy renting and have no desire to buy a home of their own.
+The truth is that the majority of tenants enjoy renting and have no desire to buy a home of their own.
 The latest research from Landbay shows that only 42% of tenants are interested in purchasing their own home in the near future, with the other 58% happy to continue renting in the long term.

 This trend is most striking among those renters most likely to be able to purchase a home; of those aged 35-44, less than half are interested in buying a home any time soon.
 This indicates that a significant number of people plan on staying in the rental market in the long-term – good news for buy to let investors looking for a stable base of renters and strong, reliable tenant demand.